valerieniemann/valerieniemann.github.io/_posts/2020-01-20-choosing-a-research-advisor.md

 - **You've identified companies, post-docs, or fellowship opportunities that are feasible after researching in this area**
 - **Has a larger community that you can be a part of--helps if you identify role models in that community whose work you are excited about**

 ####  Decision made?
 If yes, then congrats!
 If not, then keep gathering information until you do.
 Once it's done, you can forget about those other options.
-The next step after the decision is to forge ahead, learn from your mistakes, and make the best of every situation,  while knowing that you did the legwork to set-up your future career!
+The next step after the decision is to forge ahead, learn from your mistakes, and make the best of every situation,  all while knowing that you did the legwork to set-up your future career!